CityPay Elements

 Usage

-const token = await card.tokenise();
+const response = await card.tokenise();

 // send token + checkout data to backend